USASP Committees and Working Groups

 Click on a committee or task force name to see that group's role, responsibilities, and contact information.
 You may also view all current USASP Committee and Task Force members here.

-The Collaborations Committee evaluates oversee opportunities and invitations for collaboration with other groups, including but not limited to policy statements or briefs, guideline development, deliberations in advocacy efforts, and endorsement of best practice recommendations, guidelines or resources.
+The Project Collaborations Committee (previously called the Collaborations Committee) evaluates oversee opportunities and invitations for collaboration with other groups, including but not limited to policy statements or briefs, guideline development, deliberations in advocacy efforts, and endorsement of best practice recommendations, guidelines or resources.
 Its Charter can be viewed (HERE).

 Chair: Keela Herr